 - social activities with people you care about

 - ways of managing stress, such as breathing exercises, meditation and mindfulness

 - physical activity and exercise, which can improve your mood

 - doing something creative, such as painting, drawing, model-making or singing.

 Spend time in nature

 Many people find that nature helps them feel calmer.
-This could be, for example, walking or doing other activities outside.
+For example, you could go for a walk if you are able to, or do other activities outside.
 Some people find that just looking at plants, animals or natural landscapes through a window or on television helps.
 Feeling a connection with the natural world can help us to feel more ‘grounded’ and peaceful.

 You might have heard of ‘forest bathing’, which started in Japan.
 It means spending time among trees, taking note of your natural surroundings, and breathing deeply.
 The idea is that this can help to bring a sense of calm, and lower stress.
 You can search on the Forestry England UK website for tips on forest bathing for beginners.
 Forestry and Land Scotland also has information about forest bathing in Scotland.